Search

 Tutorial

-The Swagger documentation is at the Rest API whereas the WSDL documentation is at the web service.
-It describes the verb methods (GET, POST, PUT, PATCH, DELETE), the Request and Response parameters, and their types.
-For details about swagger, visit the official documentation.
-There are lots of free REST APIs without documentation, one of these is an API for the Exchange rate, which we create in this guide.
+Swagger documentation is used for REST APIs, while WSDL documentation is for web services.
+Swagger outlines the HTTP verb methods (GET, POST, PUT, PATCH, DELETE), along with the request and response parameters and their types.
+For more information, refer to the official Swagger documentation.
+Many free REST APIs lack proper documentation—one example is an API for Exchange Rates, which we will create in this tutorial.

 1. Create an Account and API Key